Frequently Asked Questions

 What do you do in the Grand Strategy class?

 In the Grand Strategy class, we learn how to achieve large ends with limited means, whether in military conflict, foreign policy, domestic politics, or social movements.
-This is done by studying and discussing readings from authors like Machiavelli, Frederick Douglass, Che Gueverra, and Immanuel Kant.
+This is done by studying and discussing readings from authors like Machiavelli, Frederick Douglass, Che Guevera, and Immanuel Kant.
 The program emphasizes interaction between academics and practitioners, and between participants of differing political views.

 We also learn how to apply this knowledge in the real world by way of interactions between academics and practitioners at dinners and conferences.
 In addition to this, students participate in group presentations of strategy briefs to high-level officials and a summer fellowship.